EMDR Intensive

 Why EMDR Intensive?

-In weekly EMDR, you tend the garden gradually.
-You might clear a patch, plant seeds, gently turn part of the compost.
-It’s steady, thoughtful work.
-For many people, this rhythm provides the safety and space their system needs.
+In weekly EMDR, you tend the garden gradually — clearing a patch, planting seeds, gently turning part of the compost.
+It’s steady, thoughtful work that gives your system safety and space to integrate.

 This can mean:

-• staying with a memory or pattern long enough to reach resolution,
+staying with a memory or pattern until resolution emerges,

-• building momentum that’s often hard to hold in weekly slices,
+building momentum that’s difficult to sustain in weekly slices,

 When an intensive is unlikely to fit